 Sol LeWitt: Anyone can do art

-Since Sol LeWitt did not like public speaking, when he visited and lectured at the School of the Museum of Fine Arts in Boston in 1971, he did not want to lecture the students and instead opted to make a drawing with them.
+Since Sol LeWitt did not like public speaking, when he visited and lectured at the School of the Museum of Fine Arts in Boston in 1971, he did not want to lecture the students and instead opted to create a drawing with them.
 The wall drawing that ensued, as a result, included poetic-styled instructions for a wall drawing.
-Sol LeWitt thought that anyone could do art but the quality depended on the idea from which art was generated.
+Sol LeWitt thought that anyone could do art, but the quality depended on the idea from which art was generated.
 As such, writing down instructions for interpretation to create their own version of a wall drawing was an important part of the creating process.

 Sol LeWitt’s instructions

 Early in his career, Sol LeWitt started using the instructions to define his incredible conceptual wall drawings, representing the ideas that became a work of art in itself.
 Following the idea of conceptualism or conceptual art1 where the main concern is the artist’s ideas, Sol LeWitt started his wall drawings with an idea put into words as instructions.
 Sol LeWitt focused on the concept over construction and hence created his most renowned instruction-based artworks.

 Based on this focus, Sol LeWitt believed that the artist’s idea was a work of art in itself and could be considered a blueprint such as that developed by an architect and based on the idea, other people could interpret it and make it.
 He transformed the artistic process elements into works of art themselves.
 His most recognizable art, his wall drawings, are an installation created from his unique instructions.
 The instructions were not as precise as blueprints but were open to interpretation by creators.